 Why did ISRO launch Mangalyaan on a PSLV rocket?

-ISRO originally intended to launch Mangalyaan on their Geosynchronous Satellite Launch Vehicle (GSLV) rocket instead of the only roughly half as powerful Polar Satellite Launch Vehicle (PSLV).
+ISRO originally intended to launch Mangalyaan on their Geosynchronous Satellite Launch Vehicle (GSLV) rocket instead of the only roughly half-as-powerful Polar Satellite Launch Vehicle (PSLV).
 As with most Mars missions, a GSLV rocket could’ve boosted Mangalyaan out of Earth orbit and onto an interplanetary trajectory to the Red Planet.
 But the rocket suffered two failures in 2010, just as Mangalyaan was being conceptualized.

 However, the PSLV could only place Mangalyaan in a highly elliptical Earth orbit.
 It would be the spacecraft’s job to fire its engines at precise points in each orbit multiple times over the next few weeks to set itself on a trajectory to Mars, or it would miss the planet entirely.
 The trajectory design was highly unusual for a Mars mission but it worked.
 Once the spacecraft arrived at the Red Planet roughly 300 days later, it fired its engines again and successfully entered Mars orbit.

-Mangalyaan entered Mars orbit with its closest point to the planet at about 420 kilometers (about 261 miles) and farthest at about 80,000 kilometers (about 49,710 miles), which is a much longer orbit than all its contemporary Mars missions.
-Over the years, ISRO has reduced the orbit’s size but it hasn’t appreciably changed relative to other missions.
+Mangalyaan entered Mars orbit with its closest point to the planet at about 420 kilometers (about 261 miles) and farthest at about 80,000 kilometers (about 49,710 miles), which is a much longer orbit than contemporary Mars missions.
+Over the years, ISRO reduced the orbit’s size but it never appreciably changed relative to other missions.
 For example, NASA’s Mars Reconnaissance Orbiter mapping mission has a nearly circular orbit of about 300 kilometers (about 186 miles) while ESA’s Mars Express has an orbit of 300 by 10,000 kilometers (about 186 by 6214 miles).

 What technologies did ISRO develop for Mangalyaan?